 Cash and cash equivalents includes cash at bank and - for the purpose of the statement of cash flows - bank overdrafts.
-Bank overdrafts are shown within borrowings in current liabilities on the statement of financial position.

 2.5 Financial liabilities

 The Company classifies its financial liabilities depending on the purpose for which the liability was acquired.
 The Company's accounting policies for other financial liabilities are as follows: